Organizing Learners Using Groups

 The course participants appear in a list.
 If there are groups established in the course a pencil appears in the Groups column in each participant’s row.

-2. Click on one of the pencil icons.
+2. Click on the pencil icon next to No groups.

 3. The student row expands revealing an empty drop-down menu.
 Click on the drop-down menu.